Pneumonia With Lung Cancer: Causes, Risks, and More | MyLungCancerTeam

 Keep Up Your General Health

 Getting plenty of rest, eating a healthy diet, and exercising regularly may help ward off some illnesses.
-Keeping up with all doctor appointments and discussing signs or symptoms of pneumonia (or other illnesses) is also extremely important.
+Always keep up with your doctor appointments, and discuss any signs or symptoms of pneumonia (or other illnesses) with your health care provider.

-Because pneumonia, other infections, chemotherapy, and radiation therapy greatly affect WBC counts, your doctor may need to stop or delay certain treatments when an infection is detected.
-They will take into account your type of cancer — for example, whether you have non-small cell lung cancer or small cell lung cancer — and where you are in your cancer treatment, among other factors.
+Your doctor may recommend stopping or delaying some lung cancer treatments if you have an infection such as pneumonia.
+They’ll carefully consider factors such as your type of cancer — for example, whether you have non-small cell lung cancer (NSCLC) or small cell lung cancer (SCLC) — and where you are in your cancer treatment.

 Find Your Team

 Talking to other people who understand what you are going through can be a great source of emotional support.
-MyLungCancerTeam is the social network for people with lung cancer.
-On MyLungCancerTeam, more than 4,900 members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.
+MyLungCancerTeam is the social network for people and their loved ones with lung cancer.
+On MyLungCancerTeam, more than 12,000 members come together to ask questions, give advice, and share their stories with others who understand life with lung cancer.

-Have something to add to the conversation?
-Share your experiences and thoughts in the comments below or by posting on MyLungCancerTeam.
+Have you had pneumonia with lung cancer?
+Share your experiences and thoughts in the comments below or by posting on your Activities page.

 References